Financial Literacy: More Critical Than Ever

 If you are a parent, educate your children.
 I cannot stress how important this is (especially having been raised on the borderline of the Gen X/Gen Y financially illiterate contingent).
 Every parent wants to equip their child with a tool belt full of skills necessary to live a long, healthy, and prosperous life.
 Sadly, financial literacy is often neglected, even by the most well-meaning parents.
 It is critical for the health of our future economy and the happiness of our children that parents take the initiative and start early!
 Teach your children to save those dollar bills from the tooth fairy, let them make selections in the store based on a certain predetermined amount they are allowed to spend, and most importantly, set an example!
 A child who grows up in a home with a budget (even if money is tight) will be more likely to use one of their own in adulthood.

-The AICPA also has some great suggestions for CPAs and finance professionals looking to help spread the word about financial literacy, which you can check out here.
+The AICPA also has some great suggestions for CPAs and finance professionals looking to help spread the word about financial literacy

 You can also take a look at some of these helpful websites: